Pu Tuo Si Temple

 Pu Tuo Si Temple (also called as Puh Toh Tze Temple or Poh Toh Tse) is a Buddhist temple located off Tuaran Road in Kota Kinabalu, Sabah, Malaysia.
 The temple was built in 1980 with a statue of Guanyin located in the entrance.
 It is the main Chinese temple for the city.
 In 2013, the temple received a total of RM115,000 from the federal government to finance its on-going renovation.

 Features

-The temple main hall is called Daxiong Baodian (大雄宝殿).
-At the main altar, there is a big statue of Buddha, with a statue of Guanyin in the left and Da Shi Zhi in the right.
+The temple main hall is called the Daxiong Baodian.
+At the main altar, there is a big statue of Buddha, with a statue of Guanyin in the left and Dashizhi in the right.